johnrieth-zz/johnrieth.github.io/policy/_posts/2018-07-19-lets-encrypt-california.md

 ### Background

 Not all publicly accessible California government websites protect visitors with [Hypertext Transfer Protocol Secure (HTTPS)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).
-HTTPS is necessary for California government websites because the protocol provides ["a fast, secure connection that offers the level of privacy and reliability that users should expect from government web services"](https://https.cio.gov/everything/).
-The [California Department of Technology (CDT)](https://cdt.ca.gov/) needs to increase the adoption of HTTPS to ensure that all government websites are secure.
+HTTPS is necessary because the protocol provides ["a fast, secure connection that offers the level of privacy and reliability that users should expect from government web services"](https://https.cio.gov/everything/).
+The [California Department of Technology (CDT)](https://cdt.ca.gov/) needs to increase the adoption of HTTPS to ensure that all government websites protect the information of users.

 ### Policy

-To increase the adoption of HTTPS the CDT should make [Let's Encrypt](https://letsencrypt.org/) the primary issuer of digital certificates and make the [current issuer](https://cdt.ca.gov/services/wp-content/uploads/sites/2/sites/2/2017/03/Secure-Certificate-Guideline.pdf), [Comodo](https://www.comodoca.com/en-us/solutions/tls-ssl-certificates/) a secondary issuer.
+To increase the adoption of HTTPS the CDT should make [Let's Encrypt](https://letsencrypt.org/) the primary issuer of digital certificates and make the [main](https://transparencyreport.google.com/https/certificates?hl=en&cert_search_auth=&cert_search_cert=&cert_search=include_expired:false;include_subdomains:true;domain:ca.gov&lu=cert_search) [issuer](https://cdt.ca.gov/services/wp-content/uploads/sites/2/sites/2/2017/03/Secure-Certificate-Guideline.pdf), [Comodo](https://www.comodoca.com/en-us/solutions/tls-ssl-certificates/) a secondary issuer.
+The goal is to have all state government use Let's Encrypt.

+The CDT should adapt [Pulse](https://pulse.cio.gov/) to track the progress of HTTPS adoption.
+Pulse is a tool from the General Services Administration that measures the use of HTTPS and

 ### Reasons to switch